SuvanshShukla/ovgu-magdeburg/03_ISEE/02_assignments/exercise8/test_fundamentals.md

 ### Four Test Phases

 1. **Unit Test**: used to determine the error state clearly.
 Each component is tested individually
-2. **Integration Test**: used to find errors in the interfaces and interactions between the components. components are integrated into subsystems.
+2. **Integration Test**: used to find errors in the interfaces and interactions between the components.
+Components are integrated into subsystems.
 This is performed by developers, testers, Integration teams.
 3. **System Test**: Used to determine if the system meets the requirements.
 This testing is done from the user's perspective, as most functions can only be used in a fully integrated system.
 4. **Acceptance Test**: This is testing is done to create trust in the product rather than finding errors.
 This includes the customer's view and opinion.
 This is the only testing phase that directly involves the customer and is carried out at the customer's premises in the new system environment.